bkesterbyld/maroon-potato/src/pages/index.md

     title: 'No Code, Distributed Backend API'
     subtitle: ''
     content: >-
-      Build a backend for you app in minutes.
-Take advantage of edge processing to to speed up page loads or comply with privacy laws.
+      Build a backend for you apps, hardware or websites in minutes.
+Take advantage of edge processing to to speed up client loads or comply with privacy laws.
     actions:
       - label: Learn More
         url: /features